What Is CPM In Facebook Ads? How to Lower Your CPM

 UGC video

+Native-looking video content gets higher engagement, and it signals quality to Facebook.
+The results are Facebook rewards with lower CPM.
 You don’t need expensive production.
-A video that recorded by Iphone with good lightning even can outperform a professional studio video because the audience feel more authentic in video.
+A video recorded by an iPhone with good lighting can even outperform a professional studio video because the audience feels more authentic in the video.

-Strategy #2: Make Full Use of Retargeting Tool
+Strategy #3: Make Full Use of Retargeting Tool

 Retargeting, aka remarketing, is an effective approach for re-engaging potential customers who have previously expressed an interest in your business.By displaying personalized ads to these “warm” audiences, you may drastically increase engagement and conversion rates while decreasing your Facebook CPM.